European Research Council

 I am a political scientist and, specifically, a public policy and administration scholar.
 My main research interests are the politics of expertise and knowledge utilization; epistemic communities and advisory politics; risk governance; policy learning and analysis; impact assessment; and policy narratives.
 I explore these conceptual interests at the UK and EU levels principally, and most frequently in relation to agricultural, food and environmental issues.
 Most recently, I have started to research LGBT legislation in the UK.

 Between 2010-2016, I was convenor of the UK Political Studies Association’s (PSA) Public Policy and Administration specialist group and I am now a PSA Trustee and member of the Senior Leadership Team.
 I am currently editor of Public Policy and Administration.
 Please feel to contact me at my work email.

 - Cognitive Theories of Decision-Making

 - Comparative Public Policy (in particular UK, EU and North America)

 - Regulation and Public Policy (in particular pertaining to agriculture, the environment, food safety and energy policy)

 - Scientific Advisory Structures

 - Theories of Public Policy and Analysis

-I am happy to consider PhD supervision in any of the areas outlined above.
+I am happy to consider PhD supervision in any of the areas outlined under Research.
 Feel free to send me an email to explore further.

 I am / have been first or co-supervisor to seven students: